pydantic/pydantic/docs/blog/pydantic-v2.md

 We'll need to add standalone methods for generating json schema and dumping these objects to JSON etc.

-### Validator Function Improvements :smile: :smile: :smile:
+### Validator Function Improvements :smiley: :smiley: :smiley:

 This is one of the changes in pydantic V2 that I'm most excited about, I've been talking about something like this for a long time, see [#1984](https://github.com/samuelcolvin/pydantic/issues/1984), but couldn't find a way to do this until now.

 Fields which use a function for validation can be any of the following types:

 * **function before mode** - where the function is called before the inner validator is called
 * **function after mode** - where the function is called after the inner validator is called
 * **plan mode** - where there's no inner validator